 Approximately one in three patients who undergo resection for colorectal liver metastases become actual five-year survivors.
-Of those, approximately half survive 10 years and are considered "cured" of colorectal liver metastases [213].
-A multivariate analysis of 1,001 patients who underwent potentially curative resection of liver metastases identified five factors as independent predictors of worse outcome [214]:
+Of those, approximately half survive 10 years and are considered "cured" of colorectal liver metastases [218].
+Surgical resection of colorectal cancer with liver metastases continues to be the most important modality for long-term survival [219].
+A multivariate analysis of 1,001 patients who underwent potentially curative resection of liver metastases identified five factors as independent predictors of worse outcome [220]: